-Once the ventilator release has been approved by the Critical Care Clinical Lead, CritiCall Ontario will connect the Requesting Hospital with the Host Hospital for its geographic area to discuss details around the type and number of ventilators to be released, as well as discussing transportation arrangements.
+CritiCall Ontario will connect the Requesting Hospital with the Host Hospital for its geographic area to discuss details around the type and number of ventilators and/or HFNC system (AirvoTM 2) to be released, as well as discussing transportation arrangements.

 The switchboard operator at the Host Hospital will connect the CritiCall Ontario Call Agent with the Host Hospital Site Lead for the ventilator stockpile.
 Figure 1 below is an example of an information template that switchboards can use to quickly identify the Site Lead for the ventilator stockpile.

 In order to facilitate this communication process, Host Hospitals should ensure that switchboards have up-to-date contact information for their Site Leads.